 \subsection{Implications for Solving Auxiliary Variational Problems}

-A result of combining Theorems \ref{phi-var} and \ref{1Dglobthm} is \begin{cor} Let $T$ be as in (\ref{kedef}).
-Then the trajectory $\qq^*(t)$ that minimizes\footnote{$J_1(\qq)$ and $J_2(\qq)$ are not functions of $\qq$, but rather are functionals, the value of which is completely specified by the path $\qq=\qq(t)$.}
+A result of combining Lemma \ref{phi-var} and Theorem \ref{1Dglobthm} is \begin{cor} Let $T$ be as in (\ref{kedef}).
+Then the trajectory $\qq^*(t)$ that minimizes\footnote{$J_1[\qq]$ and $J_2[\qq]$ are not functions of $\qq$, but rather are functionals, the value of which is completely specified by the path $\qq=\qq(t)$.}

 globally subject to the end constraints $\qq(0)$ and $\qq(1)$ will also minimize

 globally subject to the same end constraints.
 That is, for any twice differentiable trajectory $\qq(t)$ satisfying the boundary conditions